open-mmlab/mmdetection/docs/tutorials/config.md

         flip=False,  # Whether to flip images during testing transforms=[
             dict(type='Resize',  # Use resize augmentation
-                 keep_ratio=True),  # Whether to keep the ratio between height and width, the img_scale set here will be supressed by the img_scale set above. dict(type='RandomFlip'),  # Thought RandomFlip is added in pipeline, it is not used because flip=False dict(
+                 keep_ratio=True),  # Whether to keep the ratio between height and width, the img_scale set here will be suppressed by the img_scale set above. dict(type='RandomFlip'),  # Thought RandomFlip is added in pipeline, it is not used because flip=False dict(
                 type='Normalize',  # Normalization config, the values are from img_norm_cfg